horsemanjackyliu/freightordernodejsexercise/Exercise 1 SetBTPSubaccountEntitlement/readme.md

   ![alt text](image-3.png)

-- 4. Check and Assign entitlements of **event mesh** to your subaccount
+- 4. Check and Assign entitlements of **event mesh** to your BTP subaccount

   check your subaccount entitlements from event mesh with the following commands